Alpha Epsilon Pi: Notable members

 AEPi counts among its members at least 7 billionaires, including Facebook founder Mark Zuckerberg and Las Vegas Sands founder Sheldon Adelson.
 Alumni also include the founders of Tinder, Lyft, Home Depot and Hotels.com as well as former/current presidents or chairmen of Citigroup, ESPN, MGM Studios, Walt Disney Studios, 20th Century Fox and NBC Television.

 In sports, AEPi alumni include the founder and first owner of the Harlem Globetrotters, the current owner of the Chicago Bulls and Chicago White Sox, the CEO of the Atlanta Hawks, president of the Florida Panthers, the commissioner of the National Hockey League and at least 2 Olympians.

 In American politics, AEPi has had at least 6 U.S. Representatives, 1 U.S. Senator, 1 U.S. Governor, a former Israeli Ambassador to the United States and a U.S. State Supreme Court Justice.
 In Canadian politics, AEPi alumni include the former Minister of Justice and Attorney General of Canada, the current and one former Israeli Ambassador to Canada, as well as Canada's first Jewish Cabinet member and Deputy Prime Minister of Canada.

 In arts & entertainment, AEPi alumni include Pritzker Prize-winning architect Frank Gehry, Academy Award and Emmy Award-winner James L. Brooks, both members of Simon & Garfunkel, singer/rapper Hoodie Allen, actor Gene Wilder, as well as co-creator of American Dad!
 Matt Weitzman, and Family Guy writer Neil Goldman.

 The fraternity also counts 3 Nobel Prize-winners among its alumni.
 Award-winning children's author and marine conservationist Steven Kamlet was a member of the Eta chapter at Ohio State.

-The organization's current Supreme Master (its highest-elected position in its international governance) is Scott Knapp, who in 2022 became AEPi's first openly gay person to hold the position.
+The organization's current Supreme Master (its highest-elected position in its international governance) as of 2026 is Adam Cohen.
+The immediate Past Supreme Master is Eric Farbman.